handrew/agentic_gpt/readme.md

 - [x] Write some initial docs.
 Be sure to add emojis because people can't get enough emojis.
 - [x] Create and document examples.
 Start setting up a library of actions.
 - [x] Support sentencetransformers and gpt-4.
-- [ ] Don't make it incumbent on the user to make Actions return a context.
-Just store the output in memory.
+- [x] Don't make it incumbent on the user to make Actions return a context.
-- [ ] Test Memory functions: adding a document, querying all, loading document.
 - [ ] Figure out a more modular way to solicit the user for feedback, maybe a default `ask_user_to_clarify` hook.
 - [ ] Create chatbot mode where it stops after every step and asks you how it's doing.
 - [ ] Make some diagrams describing the architecture.
 - [ ] Put on pypi.
+- [ ] Test Memory functions: adding a document, querying all, loading document.

 ## 🚨 Disclaimer